AgnieszkaAureliaMarczak/ATM/README.md

 # :money_with_wings: ATM - virtual cash withdrawal programme :money_with_wings:
-A structured-oriented interactive app that creates the experience of using the real-world cash machine.
+A structure-oriented interactive app that creates the experience of using the real-world cash machine.

 ## :pushpin: General Information